Sports & RECREATION

 It was not necessary to belong to one of these private club however, to play tennis.
 When Manchester Field was converted from a factory site to a public park and playground at the turn of the twentieth century, tennis courts were one of its attractions.

 In 1917 the town bought the land for the courts at Wedge Pond, the site of the games of the old Wedgemere club and another group called the West Side Tennis Club.
 Four courts were originally planned, and work began on them in 1922.
-Expanded over time to eight to 11 to 15 courts, the site is now known as the Packer Courts, after park commissioner William S. Packer.
+Expanded over time to eight to 11 and later to 15 courts, the site is now known as the Packer Courts, after park commissioner William S. Packer.
 Courts were also built during the early twentieth century at Leonard Field and the Loring Avenue Playground, now MacDonald Field.

 Tennis clubs continued to come and go.
 A group called the Benedict Club played on courts on the north side of Park Avenue near Highland Avenue but lost them to a housing development.
 Shortly afterwards, in 1929, the Winchester Tennis Association was formed and is still going strong.
 Annually it holds both adult and junior tennis tournaments at the Packer Courts.